 If in need of Medical Services during his stay, there are medical centers.
 For insurance purposes, one should get a receipt for any money, one pays out and inform his representative.

 Most towns and resorts have at least one Post Office ‘Correio’ and the letters C.T.T identifies these.
 The main post offices in Faro and Portimão are open on Saturday mornings, but all others are open generally between 09.00-12.00 and 14.00-18.00 Monday to Friday.
 All offices have public telephones and email-internet facilities.
 Stamps may be obtained at most hotels, tobacconist shops, or souvenir stands

-Security - most hotels have safes/safety deposit boxes which one can rent.
+Security - most hotels have safes/safety deposit boxes that one can rent.
 One should not leave valuables in hired cars.
 If ever something is stolen, one should report it immediately to the nearest police station, and ask for a police report, in order to claim back from the insurance.

 Most shops are open 09.00-13.00 and 15.00-18.00, Monday to Friday, and 09.00-13.00 on Saturdays.
 Many of the markets are also good for a large range of goods.